-business-world.html.
-18 Chapter II provides a complete list of recently adopted or proposed legislation and policy changes related to formula retail.
+&lt;sup>28 Chapter II provides a complete list of recently adopted or proposed legislation and policy changes related to formula retail.

-- The potential impacts of changing the Planning Code's definition of "formula retail" as proposed by several of the ordinances under consideration before the BOS; and - The functions that formula retail establishments play in different NCDs throughout the city, including formula retail's role in serving the daily needs of residents' as opposed to regional shoppers, and the extent to which formula retail adds or detracts from the aesthetic character and economic vibrancy of the city's NCDs.
+- The relationship among formula retail controls, formula retail businesses, and the real estate market: - The potential impacts of changing the Planning Code's definition of "formula retail" as proposed by several of the ordinances under consideration before the BOS; and - The functions that formula retail establishments play in different NCDs throughout the city, including formula retail's role in serving the daily needs of residents' as opposed to regional shoppers, and the extent to which formula retail adds or detracts from the aesthetic character and economic vibrancy of the city's NCDs.